snakemake/snakemake/docs/tutorial/advanced.rst

     $ snakemake --cores 10

+.. sidebar:: Note

+  Apart from the very common thread resource, Snakemake provides a ``resources`` directive that can be used to **specify arbitrary resources**, e.g., memory usage or auxiliary computing devices like GPUs.
+  Similar to threads, these can be considered by the scheduler when an available amount of that resource is given with the command line argument ``--resources`` (see :ref:`snakefiles-resources`).

 would execute the workflow with 10 cores.
 Since the rule ``bwa_map`` needs 8 threads, only one job of the rule can run at a time, and the Snakemake scheduler will try to saturate the remaining cores with other jobs like, e.g., ``samtools_sort``.
 The threads directive in a rule is interpreted as a maximum: when **less cores than threads** are provided, the number of threads a rule uses will be **reduced to the number of given cores**.

-Apart from the very common thread resource, Snakemake provides a ``resources`` directive that can be used to **specify arbitrary resources**, e.g., memory usage or auxiliary computing devices like GPUs.
-Similar to threads, these can be considered by the scheduler when an available amount of that resource is given with the command line argument ``--resources``.
-Details can be found in the Snakemake :ref:`manual-main`.

 Exercise
 ........